 Choosing the right promotions partner is not only a technology decision.
 Here is what to evaluate before you commit.

-Platform breadth.
-Can the partner run receipt upload, on-pack code, prize draw, and instant win from a single platform, or do they specialize in one or two mechanics?
-If your agency wins varied FMCG briefs, you need range.
-A partner who can only run prize draws will cap what you can confidently pitch.
+| Platform breadth | Can the partner run receipt upload, on-pack code, prize draw, and instant win from a single platform, or do they specialize in one or two mechanics?
+A partner who can only run prize draws caps what you can confidently pitch on a varied FMCG roster. |

-Fulfilment coverage, physical and digital.
-Many platforms handle digital rewards well and physical prize fulfillment poorly, or vice versa.
-Confirm both sides, and ask specifically about Irish delivery experience: An Post lead times and returns handling differ from UK logistics.
+| Fulfilment coverage, physical and digital | Many platforms handle digital rewards well and physical prize fulfilment poorly, or vice versa.
+Confirm both sides, and ask specifically about Irish delivery experience: An Post lead times and returns handling differ from UK logistics. |

-Irish compliance knowledge.
-Ask how the partner handles permit applications for campaigns with prize funds above EUR 5,000.
-Ask whether they have managed the 60-day lead-time requirement before.
-Ask how they structure GDPR consent flows and approach data minimization in a competition entry context.
-Answers to these questions reveal whether compliance knowledge is genuine or claimed.
+| Irish compliance knowledge | Ask how the partner handles permit applications above €5,000, whether they have managed the 60-day lead-time requirement before, and how they structure GDPR consent and data minimisation for a competition entry.
+The answers reveal whether the knowledge is genuine or claimed. |

-Speed and references.
-Ask for average lead times from brief to live, and push on what happens if a client compresses the timeline after briefing.
-Ask for references from agencies specifically, not only from brands.
-Working through an agency intermediary requires a different operational relationship, and agency references tell you more about fit.
-Once you have identified the right partner, the next challenge is presenting the model to your client.
+| Speed and references | Ask for average lead times from brief to live, and push on what happens if a client compresses the timeline after briefing.
+Ask for agency references specifically, not only brand references, since an agency intermediary relationship runs differently. |

 The most common concern agency leaders raise is this: if the client finds out there is a third party involved, will they go direct and cut out the agency?